 The Directors are responsible for ensuring the Annual Report and the financial statements are made available on the Company's website.
 Financial statements are published on the Company's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
 The maintenance and integrity of the Company's website is the responsibility of the Directors.
-The Directors' responsibility also extends to the and have elected to prepare the Parent Company in ongoing integrity of the financial statements contained therein.
+The Directors' responsibility also extends to the ongoing integrity of the financial statements contained therein.